The Four Freedoms of Mental Health Care

-- Freedom of choice in access to effective and medically necessary care
+- Freedom of access to medically necessary treatment

 Freedom from stigma refers to the right of those struggling with mental health and substance use disorders to be treated the same as people with any other medical problem.
 The Mental Health Parity and Addiction Equity Act of 2008 (the parity law) supports this freedom from stigma by requiring that access to care for those with mental health and substance use disorders be comparable to access to care for those with medical and surgical needs.

 Freedom from dehumanizing treatment means holding in mind that patients are fellow human beings and not diagnostic categories or receptor sites for molecules.
 It is as essential to understand the person with a disorder as it is to understand what disorder a person has.
 Treatment should occur in settings without dehumanizing restriction of civil rights based on unwarranted fear of those with mental disorders.

 Freedom to pursue recovery refers to the importance of every person finding access to a meaningful existence built on both our strengths and our vulnerabilities.
 And in the treatment itself, we should have the right to explore the meaning of our struggles in the context of our life story.
 This is often best accomplished by psychotherapy or other psychosocial treatments as part of an overall treatment plan.
 The goal of treatment goes beyond crisis stabilization and symptom remission, and toward pursuit of living a self-directed life—what is called “recovery.”